-General information for patient Rituximab-Bendamustine
+General information for patient Obinutuzumab - bendamustine

-Date: November 2016

-Revision:
+Date: April 2019 Revision date:

-Medication Administration Rituximab Intravenous infusion over a few hours on day 1 Bendamustine Intravenous infusion over 30 to 60 minutes on days 1 and 2 Cycle repeated every 4 weeks for a total of 6 cycles
+Medication Administration Obinutuzumab Intravenous infusion over a few hours.
+Cycle 1: on days 1, 8 and 15 Cycles 2 to 6: on day 1 Bendamustine Intravenous infusion over 30 to 60 minutes on days 1 and 2.
+Cycle repeated every 4 weeks for a total of 6 cycles